 I am updating a post that I wrote in June of 2017 when I visited Russia for the first time.
-After our wedding, Sasha and I returned to Moscow this past October 2018 to visit his grandparents who were unable to attend our ceremony in Greece.
-In a way I felt like I was coming to our second home.
 The night lights, pelmeni and cathedrals all looked familiar and wrapped me up in a warm embrace.
-My husband is from St. Petersburg and has family in Moscow, so it’s a treat for me to be able to return to Russia on my multi-entry three-year visa.
+My husband is from St. Petersburg and has family in Moscow, so it’s a treat for me to be able to return to Russia on a multi-entry visa.

 I was pleasantly surprised to see how many improvements Moscow had made since the 2018 World Cup.
 In a city of nearly 12 million people, life seemed to be buzzing and happening in Moscow.
 The streets were immaculate, new parks had been built, and the city had more of an international feel; all these changes in only one year!
 Or perhaps I was just seeing Moscow with new eyes.

 One of the relatively new initiatives that the city has implemented is art along the walls of streets to encourage young people to visit museums.
 There is a QR code and an app where you can scan it and learn more about the city and what you’re seeing!
 Here’s an example:

 Below I will list 12 great things to do in Moscow to give you a good sense of the city, whether you’re a first-timer to Moscow or a returning visitor.

 1) Visit the Kremlin and Saint Basil’s Cathedral

 Kremlin is a term used for a fortress, and most large Russian cities have one.
 I can’t help but giggle every time I hear the word, because to me it sounds like “gremlin” to which my silly mind conjures up this mental image: